Please see the new location of our Python guide for Connect at docs.posit.co: https://docs.posit.co/connect/admin/python/

 Which languages / kernels can I use when publishing Jupyter Notebooks?

-For more details, refer to the rsconnect-jupyter documentation.
+For more details, refer to the rsconnect-python documentation.

 Can I schedule and email published Jupyter Notebooks?